Deianira: Death of Heracles

 When Heracles fell in love with the younger and more beautiful Iole, Deianira, fearing that she would lose her husband, decided to use the potion.
 She soaked a tunic or shirt (perhaps Heracles' famous lionskin shirt) in the potion.
 When Heracles put on the shirt, the venom from the very arrow he had used to kill Nessus began to burn and eat away at his skin.
 When he tried to remove the shirt, he tore off chunks of his own flesh.
 Eventually, unable to bear the pain any longer, Heracles built a funeral pyre and immolated himself.
 When Deianira realized what she had done, she committed suicide, either by hanging or by a sword.

 Middle Age tradition

 She is remembered in De Mulieribus Claris, a collection of biographies of historical and mythological women by the Florentine author Giovanni Boccaccio, composed in 136162.
-It is notable as the first collection devoted exclusively to biographies of women in Western literature.
+It is notable as an early collection devoted exclusively to biographies of women, following such ancient examples as Hesiod's Catalogue of Women.